The North Face Freedom Insulated - Women's Review

 Style

 This pant comes in a large variety of vibrant colors and sizing options (short, regular, tall), providing the opportunity to find a color that fits one's personal style.
-This, paired with the stylish addition of the cargo pocket, make the pants stand out from other more basic styles around its price-point.
-We were impressed by the overall look of the pants and received multiple compliments from across the resort while putting them through testing.
+This, paired with the stylish addition of the cargo pocket, make the pants stand out from other more basic styles around their price point.

 The combination of warmth, style, and impressive performance for the price make this pant a solid option for a resort skier who doesn't want to break the bank.
 While there are more technical pants available that perform at a higher level, they come at a much higher price.
 Comparatively, the Freedom Pant is priced right for what you get.